oVirt/ovirt-site/source/feature/networkfilter.html.md

 1. Upgrade script test:
     1. Older data base no AntiMacSpoofing override Scenario:
         1. Configure 3 data centers with version < 4.0 , with versions 3.0, 3.1 and one more version.
-        2. Add a Network with vNIC and assign it to the datacenter's default cluster (Do not assign the network to any other clusters).
+        2. Add a Network with vNIC and assign it to the datacenter's default cluster (Do not assign the network to any other clusters, can base on ovirtmgmt network, better to test with additional network in order to cover all flows.).
         3. Try to upgrade to 4.0
         4. Expected result:
             1. For all vNICs of network assign to cluster with 3.1 < version < 4.0 the filter will be configured to 'vdsm-no-mac-spoofing' with their corresponding assigning cluster's version.